| Previous Post | Top | Next Post |

 Test accounts

-Adding extra user name for /etc/passwd
+Adding extra user name for /etc/passwd and /etc/shadow with the same

 UID=1000 enables to create useful test accounts.
 Please make sure to create